Prelude and Chapter 1

 Stories told of a magical amulet worn by King Ahriman himself.
 Called the Eternity Ruby, it was created with the blood of chromatic dragons, and blessed by Io, The Great Eternal Wheel, God of all Dragons.

-It was said to bestow true invulnerability onto its wielder.
-So long as they possessed the amulet, sword and spell would not hinder him, nor would plague or poison.
+It was said to bestow unnatural longevity and near invulnerability onto its wielder.
+So long as they possessed the amulet, sword and spell wouldn’t hinder him, nor would plague or poison.

 Vala wanted that power; she trained nightly atop the tavern’s roof, hidden by telepathic illusions, until her skin was beaded with sweat, until her eyes bled with the pressure her brain was exerting onto itself, in order to grow strong enough to seize it.